jenliketen/explicit/README.md

 ### Results

-You can access the final models and predictions in the `results` folder.
+You can access the final predictions in the `results` folder.
 However, they are thoroughly walked through in the Jupyter Notebooks as well.
+We do not upload the final models because they are too large, but you can obtain them by running the Jupyter Notebooks.

 ## Models